17 Beautiful Picnic Spots in the Blue Mountains

 Lyrebird Dell Picnic Area

-It’s just a short walk from Gordon Falls Reserve, so if you decide you want to get away from it all and eat your picnic lunch in a more secluded spot, put on your hiking shoes – this is a great choice.
+It’s just a short walk from Gordon Falls Reserve, so if you decide you want to get away from it all and eat your lunch in a more secluded spot, put on your hiking shoes – this is a great choice.

 Lyrebird Dell Picnic Spots